Obesity hypoventilation syndrome (OHS)Pickwickian syndrome

 Other treatments are aimed at weight loss, which can reverse OHS.

-Untreated, it can lead to serious heart and blood vessel problems, severe disability, or death.
-Chronic sleeping problems may also increase the chance of having a motor vehicle accident.
+Untreated, OHS can lead to serious heart and blood vessel problems, severe disability, or death.

 - Depression, agitation, irritability